pivotal/docs-tap/scst-scan/setup-supply-chain-component.hbs.md

           name: trivy-image-scan-v2 # SCANNER-image-scan-v2.
 Replace with the name of the pipeline created in the next step.
     ```

-1. Customize a pipeline by retrieving the YAML of the Trivy Supply Chain Component's Pipeline.
-Retrieve pipeline YAML:
+1. Customize a pipeline by retrieving the YAML of the Trivy Supply Chain Component pipeline:

     ```console
     kubectl get pipeline trivy-image-scan-v2 -n trivy-app-scanning-catalog -o yaml > pipeline.yaml